wriley/beParser/README.md

 # beParser
-A BattlEye log parser based heavily on the excellent DayZ4linux project beparser.pl and rcon.pl by facoptere
+A BattlEye log parser based heavily on the excellent DayZ4linux project beparser.pl and rcon.pl by facoptere.
+For RCON it uses BattleNET.dll from https://github.com/mvries/BattleNET

 Note: This project is incomplete